Orange Dragon

 even-numbered age level it has attained;

-thus, first age level orange
+thus, 1st age level orange

 dragons cannot breathe at all.

-If they can cast spells, they gain them
+If they can CAST spells, they gain them

-in the following way: One
+in the following way:

-first three age levels; One
+age levels;

-4th to 6th age levels; One
+6th age levels;

-7th and 8th age levels.
+8th age levels.

 ORANGE DRAGON (Dragon #65)